Descending finite projective modules from a Novikov ring: Introduction

 \subsection{Acknowledgements}

 I would like to thank Patrick Daniels, Pol van Hoften, and Mingjia Zhang for help formulating the problem, which arose in our work on integral models of Shimura varieties, as well as insightful conversations.
 I would also like to thank my advisor Richard Taylor for his encouragements and diligence during our meetings, where we carefully went through parts of the argument.
-I also would like to thank Brian Conrad, Ian Gleason, and Kiran Kedlaya for helpful comments and suggestions.
+I also would like to thank Brian Conrad, Ian Gleason, Kiran Kedlaya, and the anonymous referee for helpful comments and suggestions.